Grading systems by country: Malaysia

 7th and 8th Semester – 100% of the aggregate marks.

 The 10-point GPA is categorized as follows:

 A GPA of over 7 is generally considered to be an indication of a strong grasp of all subjects.

 Pakistan

 In Pakistan, the grading scheme is as follows:

 In the old grading system consisting of "Division Scheme", the range of percentage of marks is as follows:

 Nowadays most universities of Engineering and Technology follow the grading system below:

 Philippines

 Saudi Arabia

-Most of the colleges, universities and schools in Saudi Arabia are very similar to the United States except the way the grades are described.
+Most of the colleges, universities and schools in Saudi Arabia are similar to the United States except the way the grades are described.

 In other universities in Saudi Arabia such as Imam University, King Saud University, King Abdulaziz University, King Khalid University, Princess Nourah bint Abdulrahman University and King Faisal University, the following method is used: